 - Follow your plans the best you can.

-In essence, you want to align your tasks and activities with your goals and highest priorities.
+Essentially, you want to align your tasks and activities with your goals and highest priorities.
 Eliminate almost everything out of your life that won’t matter in a year.
 Look at the big picture.

-Spend your time in ways that move your life and your family’s life forward in the way that you envision.
+The most important thing is to spend your time in ways that move your life and your family’s life forward in the way that you envision.

 Finally, there is another concept that bears mentioning as you work on prioritizing your time better.